Pleven: Siege of Plevna

 The city (then mostly known as Plevna outside Bulgaria) was a major battle scene during the Russo-Turkish War of 1877–1878 that Russian Tsar Alexander II held for the purpose of the liberation of Bulgaria.
 The joint Russian and Romanian army paid dearly for the victory, but it paved the path to the defeat of the Ottoman Empire in this war, the restoration of Bulgaria as a state and the independence of Romania from the Ottoman Empire.
 It cost the Russians and Romanians 5 months and 38,000 casualties to take the town after four assaults, in what was one of the decisive battles of the war.
 The siege is remembered as a landmark victory of the Romanian War of Independence, as on 28 November 1877 the Plevna citadel capitulated, and Osman Pasha surrendered the city, the garrison and his sword to the Romanian Colonel Mihail Cerchez.

 In the Encyclopædia Britannica Eleventh Edition of 1911 J.H.V.
 Crowe concluded his lengthy entry on Pleven (transcribed as Plevna) with the memorable dictum:

 On the other hand, the siege of Plevna stands out among other countless sieges and military actions in the region because of its significance.

 Modern history

 The events of the Russo-Turkish War proved crucial for the development of Pleven as a key town of central northern Bulgaria.
 The town experienced significant demographic and economic growth in the following years, gradually establishing itself as a cultural centre of the region.

 The Bulgarian Agrarian National Union, a leading interwar party representing the Bulgarian peasantry, was founded in the town in December 1899.

 Prior to the Bulgarian orthographic reform of 1945, the name of the town was spelled Плѣвенъ (with yat) in Cyrillic.

 Population

 According to census 2021, Pleven has a population of 89,823 inhabitants as of December 2021.
 The ethnic breakdown is 97% Bulgarians among others.
 The number of the residents of the city reached its peak in the period 1988-1991 when exceeded 135,000.
-The following table presents the change of the population after 1887.